arielbello/discordbot/README.md

 H4CK3R:
   ping     Test my latency
 Meetings:
-  call     Mention people
-  meeting  [start] - manage meetings using subcommands schedule [add, list, del, clear] - manage the schedule using subcommands ​No Category: help     Shows this message
+  meeting  [start] - Manage meetings using subcommands schedule [add, list, del, clear] - Manage schedule using subcommands No Category: help     Shows this message

 Type !help command for more info on a command.